-Your baby is never satisfied after breastfeeding, despite frequent and long nursing sessions.
+Is your baby never satisfied after breastfeeding, despite frequent and long nursing sessions?
 Learn 4 reasons why (and how to change it).

 I’d breastfeed for 20 minutes on each side, but he’d start rooting again only minutes after latching him off.
-He always seemed hungry, practically eating and waking up every hour, and would cry even though I had just fed him.
+He always seemed hungry and would cry even though I had just fed him.
 Sometimes I felt like I shouldn’t even bother with a shirt because I was nursing so often.

-And thankfully, I learned that there are reasons why your baby never seems satisfied after breastfeeding.
-These reasons reassured me that I wasn’t doing anything “wrong,” that most of these behaviors weren’t worrisome.
+Thankfully, I learned that there are reasons why a baby never seems satisfied after breastfeeding.
+These reasons reassured me that I wasn’t doing anything “wrong,” and that most of these behaviors weren’t worrisome.

-And more importantly, I realized I could make simple changes to help my baby feel satisfied, not fussy, after feedings.
+And more importantly, I realized I could make simple changes to help my baby feel content, not fussy, after feedings.
 I hope you find this article reassuring, as one parent wrote:

 “Thank you for writing this article.
 It was an answer to my prayers!
 I started reading this in the middle of the night as I frustratingly nursed my newborn yet again and started to feel my mental/emotional stability lean downhill.
 You somehow wrote my exact thoughts and feelings.
 I love the real, practical advice.
 It really helped me find hope and camaraderie in these sensitive postpartum weeks.” -Aliese